 Tickets

-Tickets for the Palm Springs International Film Festival are already on sale.
-Movie buffs can choose from single screenings and special events like “Talking Pictures,” which include a Q&A with a star or director of the movie after the screening.
-Tickets for a regular screening are $20.
-The full schedule for movies and events as well as ticket purchasing options can be found at www.psfilmfest.org.
+Tickets for the Palm Springs International Film Festival are already on sale and include single tickets for movies ($20) as well as special events like “Talking Pictures,” which include a Q&A with an actor or director from the movie ($30–$40).
+The full schedule for movies and events, as well as ticket purchasing options, can be found on their website here.
 Full festival passes are also available for purchase.
+The film festival box office number is 760-778-8979.

 Film Awards Gala